craftcms/docs/docs/commerce/4.x/addresses.md

 In the control panel, you’ll find addresses within the context of Orders and Customers.
 A Store Location may also be entered at **Commerce** → **Store Settings** → **Store** → **Store Location**.

-You can also manage any customer’s addresses from their user account once you’ve added the native Addresses field to Users’ Field Layout.
+You manage any customer’s addresses from their user account once you’ve added the native Addresses field to Users’ Field Layout.

 ## Managing Addresses